 What is the Emerging Leaders program?

-Emerging Leaders is designed to take highly motivated first year students and develop them to be future leaders at and beyond WSU.
+Emerging Leaders is the largest and fastest growing leadership certificate program at WSU, with over 200 students.
+Designed to take highly motivated first year students, participants will develop their skills to be future leaders at and beyond the University.

-In small groups, students will connect and explore leadership content.
-A variety of workshops will also allow students to develop individual strengths and weaknesses.
-Advisors will help students earn leadership positions on campus to gain hands-on experiences for post college careers.
+Following the leadership weekend, students have the remaining semester to select from a variety of workshops and events that allow students to develop and reflect on individual strengths and weaknesses.
+Advisors will help students discover leadership opportunities on campus to gain hands-on experiences that stand out among the rest.

-Students will track involvement to develop a co-curricular transcript that will help them secure future internships and jobs.
+Students will track involvement to develop a co-curricular transcript that will help them prepare for future internships and jobs.
 The entire program will utilize experiential education and learning-by-doing, and is designed to help students step out of their comfort zones while still having fun in the process.

 - Earn a leadership certificate